dr-haoliu/dr-haoliu.github.io/_news/announcement_10.md

 ---
 layout: post
-title: I will serve on the program committee of IEEE ICHI'2024 (The Eleventh IEEE International Conference on Healthcare Informatics).
+title: I will serve on the program committee of IEEE ICHI'2024 (The 12th IEEE International Conference on Healthcare Informatics).
 date: 2023-10-13 16:11:00-0400
 inline: false
 ---

-I will serve on the program committee of IEEE ICHI'2024 (The Eleventh IEEE International Conference on Healthcare Informatics).
+I will serve on the program committee of IEEE ICHI'2024 (The 12th IEEE International Conference on Healthcare Informatics).

 IEEE ICHI 2024: The Eleventh IEEE International Conference on Healthcare Informatics
 Orlando, Florida, USA